Murdalay/bem-core/common.docs/reference/reference.en.md

 * *The type of a template's body: `Object`*
 * *The default value: `{}`*

-The mode `attrs` allows us specify names of arbitrary HTML-attributes for the given element.
+The mode `attrs` allows us to specify the names of the arbitrary HTML-attributes for a given element.
 By default the additional attributes are not generated.
 The HTML-fragment, for generation of which the mode `attrs` is responsible, is highlighted in the figure below: